 “If you’ve just had COVID, there’s no rush to go out and get the booster.
 You can safely delay getting it for at least three months,” Campbell said.

-Approximately when do the vaccine makers expect to have the newly formulated omicron COVID booster shots ready?
+When will the newly formulated omicron COVID booster shots be available?

 How are vaccine makers able to create new versions of the vaccines relatively quickly?